CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

     ![Template deployment completed](../Images/m3e1s4.3.png)

-1. By default, there is 1 assignment at the **Microsoft Defender for Cloud default policy** which is **Microsoft Defender for Cloud default**.
+1. By default, there is one security policy assignment which is **Microsoft Defender for Cloud Default**.

     ![Microsoft Defender for Cloud default policy](../Images/m3e1s5.1.png)